 - For example, a new methane car would require breakthroughs on several fronts - engineering the car, persuading petrol stations to offer methane fuel, persuading consumers to buy the car and getting finance for the project in the first place.

-2. Reducing the risks
+2. Reducing product development risks

 Analyse all the market risks